-Fortune seekers or people fleeing because their existence is threatened?
-Few subjects are as politically charged and give rise to discussions as intense as migration.
+Seeking fortune or fleeing existential threat?
+Few topics are as politically charged and give rise to discussions as intense as migration.
 Together with Professor Ewout Frankema of the Rural and Environmental History group (RHI), Michiel de Haas charts the shifting patterns of African migration for the period from around 1800 to the present day.

 ‘If we understand better what the main drivers of migration are, we can also better understand current developments,' says Michiel de Haas.
-‘Then you will also know better which knobs you can turn to influence migration flows’.
+‘This provides useful insights into which policy levers can be pulled, and which ones cannot, to influence migration flows.’

-De Haas and Frankema invited leading specialists from Africa, the US and Europe to write a chapter for a scientific book.
-‘We are writing the synthesis in which we show the broad outlines.
-We also have maps made.
-During a conference we will discuss our findings with fellow researchers.
-In this way we will contribute to the building of knowledge about African economic history.’
+De Haas and Frankema invited leading specialists from Africa, Europe and the United States to write a chapter for a scientific book.
+‘We open the book with a synthesis in which we stake out the broad drivers and patterns of African migration.
+Throughout the book we employ maps and integrate statistics to make our analysis more concrete.
+We use workshops to benefit from each other’s insights share and to discuss our findings with fellow researchers.
+In this way, we expand our understanding of migration as a central phenomenon in African economic history.’

 A clear pattern

 Investing in the area of origin then seems like a good strategy to prevent major disruptive migration flows.
 ‘Yes, you would think so,' says De Haas.
-‘But remember: it's usually not the poorest of the poor who come, but the people who have a bit of money and want to get ahead in life.
-So you have to be realistic about investments or other forms of migration policy in Africa based on the past: you can try to increase people's opportunities and contribute to the education and health of future migrants.
+‘But remember: it's usually not the poorest of the poor who are mobile, but the people who have a bit of money and want to get ahead in life.
+So, based on past experience, one has to be realistic about investments or other forms of migration policy in Africa: you can try to increase people's opportunities and contribute to the education and health of future migrants.
 But you're not going to stop migration itself.'

-Migration is of all times and will always be there.
+Migration is a core constituent element of human societies, and will likely continue to be so.
 The development of knowledge is therefore of great importance.
-With their project, De Haas and Frankema want to offer historical context and relevant backgrounds to migration scientists working on migration in the present.
-‘But we definitely also have the ambition to contribute to the current societal debate on migration,' says De Haas.
-‘There are all sorts of images and ideas about migration from African countries.
-Putting these images and ideas in context and perspective can help to clarify the discussion on migration and help politics and society to move forward on this complex issue.’
+With their project, De Haas and Frankema want to offer historical context and relevant backgrounds to scholars working on Africa, history and migration.
+‘But we definitely also have the ambition to inform current societal debate on migration,' says De Haas.
+‘There are many images and ideas about African migrants.
+Confronting these images and ideas with historical realities can help to clarify the discussion on migration and help politics and society to move forward on this complex issue.’